cryptonlx/crypto/readme.md

 - User: an account that can own wallets.
 - Wallet: Value store of a currency owned by a User.
-- Transaction: An set of operations to process a deposit/withdraw/transfer request.
+- Transaction: A record that changes a wallet's balance.
 - Ledger: Authoritative set of records for wallet debit/credit.

 ### Functional Requirements